thisisdilmurod/algorithms-data-structures/README.md

 1. **Algorithms**: Discover a wide variety of algorithms for sorting, searching, graph traversal, etc.

-2. **Data Structures**: Learn how to create and use data structures such as arrays, linked lists, trees, stacks, and queues.
+2. **Data Structures**: Create and use data structures such as arrays, linked lists, trees, stacks, and queues.

 ## Getting Started